JULY 11, 1798

 JULY 3, 2007

-President George W. Bush promoted Marine Band Director, Michael J. Colburn, to the rank of colonel in an Oval Office ceremony, making Col. Colburn only the second Director in the Marine Band's history to be promoted by a Commander in Chief.
+President George W. Bush promoted Marine Band Director Michael J. Colburn to the rank of colonel in an Oval Office ceremony.

 APRIL 26, 2008

-President George W. Bush became the first President of the United States to conduct the U.S. Marine Band when he led the band in John Philip Sousa's march, "The Stars and Stripes Forever," during the White House Correspondents Dinner.
+George W. Bush became the first President of the United States to conduct the Marine Band.
+He led the band in John Philip Sousa’s “The Stars and Stripes Forever” at the White House Correspondents’ Dinner in Washington, D.C.

 JULY 20, 2008

-Conductor and composer John Williams returned to guest conduct the Marine Band for the band's 210th anniversay concert at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+Academy Award-winning film composer John Williams returned to conduct “The President’s Own” for its 210th Anniversary Concert at the John F. Kennedy Center for the Performing Arts in Washington, D.C.

-Colonel Michael J. Colburn and several principal musicians from the Marine Band traveled to Singapore as guest artists for the Singapore Armed Forces Central Band's 50th anniversary.
-The event marked the first Marine Band sojourn to Asia.
+Director Col. Michael J. Colburn and several musicians performed as guests in the Singapore Armed Forces Central Band’s 50th anniversary concert, making the Marine Band’s first sojourn to Asia.

 JANUARY 20, 2009